 Investment bankers can be categorized as belonging to the “knowledge worker” employee pool.
-Coined by Peter Drucker in 1957, knowledge workers, he says are, “the most valuable asset of a 21st-century institution, whether business or non-business.”
+A term coined by Peter Drucker in 1957, knowledge workers, he says are “the most valuable asset of a 21st-century institution, whether business or non-business.”

 Sixty years later and knowledge workers are still the go-forward hiring model of most businesses.
 And it would seem necessary given that about 40% of a knowledge worker’s day is spent searching for information.
 I think this number pertains to junior bankers, too; I would imagine most would concede that about half of their day is spent corralling data.

-But Google, smartphones, and the propensity to share, not hoard, learnings from across disciplines and geographies has changed the value of knowledge.
+But Google, smartphones, and the propensity to share and not hoard learnings across disciplines and geographies has changed the value of knowledge.
 It’s no longer the possession of information that matters, but the ability to deploy it artfully.
-The smartest person in the room is whoever has the fastest smartphone and best Google game but that doesn’t mean they are the person you want on your team.
+The smartest person in the room may be whoever has the fastest smartphone and best Google game, but that doesn’t mean they are the person you want on your team.
 After all, as Jacob Morgan, a Forbes contributor and Futurist points out, the emergence of “smart assistants”, such as Apple’s Siri and Amazon’s Echo, means that knowledge is no longer power, but power is what you do with your knowledge.

 "Knowledge is no longer power, but power is what you do with your knowledge."